BitcoinDesign/Guide/guide/private-key-management/single-user-schemes.md

 - Requires precise coordination of key-shares when signing
 - Few advantages over multi-key setups with Schnorr signatures
 - Individual product implementations not interoperable

+*{illustration}*

+### How it works
+A single private key is split into n key-shares that are distributed to several parties, devices or locations.
+When signing a transaction the required number of shares need to be coordinated into one valid signature.
+This relies on a cryptographic algorithm called [Shamir's Secret Sharing]({{ 'https://en.wikipedia.org/wiki/Shamir's_Secret_Sharing'}}) after it's creator.

 ### Best practice